-ON THIS PAGE: You will learn about the different ways doctors use to treat people with ALL.
-To see other pages, use the menu.
+ON THIS PAGE: You will learn about the different treatments doctors use for people with ALL.
+Use the menu to see other pages.

 Descriptions of the most common treatment options for ALL are listed below.
-Treatment options and recommendations depend on several factors, including the subtype of ALL, its classification, possible side effects, and the patient’s preferences and overall health.
+Treatment options and recommendations depend on several factors, including the subtype and classification of ALL, possible side effects, the patient’s preferences and overall health.
 Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
-Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
+Talk with your doctor about the goals of each treatment and what you can expect while receiving the treatment.
 Learn more about making treatment decisions.

 Systemic chemotherapy gets into the bloodstream to reach cancer cells throughout the body.
 Common ways to give chemotherapy include:

-An intravenous (IV) tube placed into a vein using a needle, which may be given into a larger vein or a smaller vein, such as in the arm.
+An intravenous (IV) tube placed into a vein using a needle.
+It may be given into a larger vein or a smaller vein, such as in the arm.
 When it is given into a larger vein, a central venous catheter or port may need to be placed in the body.

 A chemotherapy regimen, or schedule, usually consists of a specific number of cycles given over a set period of time.
 Patients with ALL receive several different drugs throughout their treatment.